 - No wealth management service

-- The recent financial difficulties of the company raises concerns
+- The recent financial difficulties of the company raise concerns

 Members are polled each week and only one vote is allowed per user.